lpremuda/nodejs-points-tracking-backend-api/README.md

 > }

 Server response:\
-Note: Server responds will all data from **./database/mock-db-all-transactions.json**
+Note: Server responds with all data from **./database/mock-db-all-transactions.json**
 > [\
 >   {\
 >     "payer": "DANNON",\